nubc0der/HowInternetWorksAndLinux/README.md

 vi-popular text editor on Unix-like operating systems.
 It can be used to edit all kinds of plain text and program files.

 ex: $ vi filename

+#File Transfer Protocol
+FTP: is a client-server protocol that relies on two communications channels between client and server: a command channel for controlling the conversation and a data channel for transmitting file content.
+Clients initiate conversations with servers by requesting to download a file.
+Using FTP, a client can upload, download, delete, rename, move and copy files on a server